 - Chopsticks, located at Mall road, has a great variety of Chinese dishes topped with great taste.

 - Grozy, located just at the start of Mall road shops is also quite good in food quality.
-In fact on of the trip we just had our meal on this restaurant only.
+In fact, one of the trip we just had our meal in this restaurant only.

 - IL Forno is by far the best place for Pizzas in Manali.
 If you love Pizzas then do not forget to check this awesome place.

-- Sher-e-Punjab or Shan – e -Punjab (original one) is also a good food joint.
+- Sher-e-Punjab or Shan – e -Punjab (the original one) is also a good food joint.

 - Do take heavy woolens with you especially a heavy woolen jacket.

 - Do take woolen long socks.
-Airtight shoes would be perfect to help you avoid freezing feet.
+Airtight shoes would be perfect for helping you avoid freezing feet.

 - Do not exert yourself too much and try to keep your body hydrated on the day when visiting snow points.

-- Take at least one complete day rest in Manali before venturing further heights. i.e. snow points in Solang or Gulaba.
+- Take at least one full day rest in Manali before venturing further heights. i.e., snow points in Solang or Gulaba.
 DO NOT go to snow points on the very first day you reach Manali region.

-- In Winters (except xmas – new year week) HPTDC runs about 30% off season discounts [also valid for Naggar Castle], if you like to stay in their hotels.
+- In winter, you will find plenty of discounts in most stay options of Himachal. (except Christmas – new year week) HPTDC runs about 30% off-season discounts [also valid for Naggar Castle]if you like to stay in their hotels.
 All other private hotels can offer as much as 40-50%.
 Keep in mind that X-mas and New Year week is the costliest week of the year in Manali and Shimla.